quickfix-j/quickfixj/.junie/guidelines.md

 - A clear description of the problem
 - Steps to reproduce
 - Expected vs. actual behavior
-- Version information (QuickFixJ version, Java version, OS)
+- Version information (QuickFIX/J version, Java version, OS)
 - Any relevant logs or error messages

 ## Release Process